OllieJT/rift-portfolio_2018-jekyll/_posts/2016-04-20-optic-gaming.md

 ![OpTic Gaming Team](/uploads/2018/05/Behance_project_4_optic.png "Team Player Profile")

-Updated May 2018: You can find the site we designed for OpTic gaming at optic.tv.
-Their developers have since altered and removed portions of our design.
+_Updated May 2018: You can find the site we designed for OpTic gaming at_ [_optic.tv_](http://optic.tv/ "OpTic Website")_.
+Their developers have since altered and removed portions of our design._